 There are several advantages of using a local ISP, these include:

-- Supporting local business - this is becoming increasingly important to Americans as jobs move overseas.
+- Supporting local business - this advantage is becoming increasingly important to Americans as jobs move overseas.
 Even if you purchase your internet access from a reseller, you're supporting someone in your community, which naturally contributes to a healthy local economy and job creation.

 - Speed - while some local internet service providers may not offer the blazing advertised speeds of the big conglomerates, the lower traffic level may actually afford you better, more consistent speeds.